wp-plugins/basic-dev-tools/readme.txt

 == Installation ==

-1.Download Basic Dev Tools.
+1. Download Basic Dev Tools.
-2.Upload the 'basic-dev-tools' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+1. Upload the 'basic-dev-tools' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3.Activate Basic Dev Tools from your Plugins page.
+1. Activate Basic Dev Tools from your Plugins page.

+A new menu appears allowing you to use the tools.

 == Frequently Asked Questions ==